MERN-Tanu/Advance-JavaScript/Frontend-by-Sanket/Javascript/hof/Hof-basic.md

 # HOF: Higher order function ->

- * there are functions which take anotehr function as arguments
+ * There are functions which take another function as arguments
- * these are called higher order functions
+ * These are called higher order functions

 ```